redakapsi/CRUD-JS/README.md

 Add sorting & filtering (e.g., by price or category).

-Add export/import feature for saving products as a file.
+Add export/import feature for saving products as a file.(already added still only import);

 👉 In short, this app is like a mini inventory manager or CRUD system (Create, Read, Update, Delete) for products, with a clean UI and dark/light mode support.